Chart Color Schemes

 Infrastructure

-Essendon - East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Essendon - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely to impact the area.
-Notable ones include Moonee Valley Racing Club Grandstand & Clubhouse Redevelopment, Moonee Valley Park, and LUMA Sunshine North.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects likely affecting the region.
+Notable ones include LUMA Sunshine North, Moonee Valley Racing Club Grandstand & Clubhouse Redevelopment, 881 Mt Alexander Road, Essendon, and Moonee Valley Park.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.